-During the next 30 or so years, equity increases as a result of appreciation in property value and by slowly paying down the mortgage balance.
+As they pay down their loans, however, equity will often increase, due to the fact that the amount owed is smaller, and also due to an appreciation in property value (hopefully).
 A worthy goal for many people is to maximize their home equity by the time they retire.
-In fact, for many people, building equity in their home is a simple and relatively painless way to increase their net worth.
+In fact, for many people, building equity in their home is a risk-free, simple and relatively painless way to increase their net worth.

 Your Sure Fire Happy Retirement Plan is to pay off your mortgage the month you retire.
 Your income will drop when you retire, but when you also eliminate the largest expense item in the budget, retirement can be a joy.